Skip to Content

 Now, the fun begins!
 Here are some first-hand tips for making the most of your car camping kitchen wherever you happen to wander.

 • Make sure your cookware serves more than one purpose.
-We use plate/bowl hybrids in our car camping kitchen so we can eat pancakes or soup out of them, and we try and buy the lightest cookware we can find so that we can also use it for backpacking.
+We use plate/bowl hybrids in our camp kitchen setup so we can eat pancakes or soup out of them, and we try and buy the lightest cookware we can find so that we can also use it for backpacking.

 • Hot beverages are the cat’s meow.
 Tea, coffee, hot cocoa – whatever makes you happy at home will thrill you when you’re on the road.
 Generally, we keep things simple, but sometimes we need special hot drinks to pacify the masses.